python/cpython/Doc/library/sysconfig.rst

    - win-ia64 (64bit Windows on Itanium)
    - win32 (all others - specifically, sys.platform is returned)

-   Mac OS X can return :
+   Mac OS X can return:

    - macosx-10.6-ppc
    - macosx-10.4-ppc64
    - macosx-10.3-i386
    - macosx-10.4-fat

-   For other non-POSIX platforms, currently just returns 'sys.platform'.
+   For other non-POSIX platforms, currently just returns :data:`sys.platform`.

-.. function:: is_python_build():
+.. function:: is_python_build()

-   Returns True if the current Python installation was built from source.
+   Return ``True`` if the current Python installation was built from source.

-.. function:: parse_config_h(fp[, vars]):
+.. function:: parse_config_h(fp[, vars])

-   Parse a config.h-style file.
+   Parse a :file:`config.h`\-style file.

-   *fp* is a file-like object pointing to the config.h-like file.
+   *fp* is a file-like object pointing to the :file:`config.h`\-like file.

    A dictionary containing name/value pairs is returned.
 If an optional dictionary is passed in as the second argument, it is used instead of a new dictionary, and updated with the values read in the file.

-.. function:: get_config_h_filename():
+.. function:: get_config_h_filename()

-   Returns the path of pyconfig.h
+   Return the path of :file:`pyconfig.h`.